tgckpg/BotanJS-vim/README.md

 I tried porting it into the browser tho.
 But I am too stupid to do that.
 But still I highly recommend using it.

 ### How can I contribute?
-First, you need to understand the framework behind it.
-Then file a merge request.
-Sounds easy right?... prepare to DIEEE!
+First, you need to understand the framework behind it ( see "How the source code works" above ).
+Setup the environment and you are ready to go!
+Feel free to ask by opening an issue :)